bertptrs/fmri/README.md

 - OpenCV
 - Boost System

+Note that most of these are dependencies of Caffe, and thus will probably already be on your system.

 ## Building

 The build process is based on CMake.
 This means you can easily create a